Holy Land Pilgrimage with Gila

 Kukureeku means cock-a-doodle-doo.
 Apparently roosters crow differently in the holy land!

-Make every minute matter while you "Explore Jerusalem's Soul" with Gila's guide.
-The up-to-date PDF (Adobe Acrobat) 47-page guide gives you the Top Ten places to meditate on the Bible, the Top Ten lesser-known churches worth visiting, the Top Ten most rewarding roof-top views and the Top Ten places for Middle Eastern soul food.
+Make every minute matter while you "Explore Jerusalem's Soul" with Gila's unorthodox guide.
+The up-to-date PDF (Adobe Acrobat) 46-page guide gives you the Top Ten places to meditate on the Bible, the Top Ten lesser-known churches worth visiting, the Top Ten most rewarding roof-top views and the Top Ten places for Middle Eastern soul food.
 More...

 GILA YUDKIN TCHERNIKOVSKI 64A JERUSALEM ISRAEL

-EMAIL: gila@itsgila.com
+gila@itsgila.com

-Copyright © 2005-2008 Gila Yudkin.
+Copyright © 2005-2024 Gila Yudkin.
 All rights reserved.

 Holy Land Photography by Gila Yudkin